Temple or Marketplace?

 1 And as he came out of the temple, one of his disciples said to him, “Look, Teacher, what wonderful stones and what wonderful buildings!”
 2 And Jesus said to him, “Do you see these great buildings?
 There will not be left here one stone upon another that will not be thrown down.”

-First: The Christian, a temple of the Holy Spirit
+First: The Holy Spirit in the believer

 John 14:15–18 (ESV)